Chiang Mai Night Markets

 If you enjoy bringing home meaningful souvenirs, Chiang Mai markets are one of the best places in Thailand to shop.

-A Safe and Easy Experience for First-Time Visitors
+A Safe and Easy Experience:

 Many first-time travelers feel slightly nervous before visiting Thailand, especially when imagining busy markets.